EOSC-synergy/o3webapp/README.md

 - [npm.js](https://www.npmjs.com/) package manager
 - [React.js](https://reactjs.org/) main Javascript Framework
 - [Redux.js](https://redux.js.org/) internal store, simplifies communication between different components
-- [Apexcharts.js](https://apexcharts.com/) rused for endering of the graph.
-Used through the [react wrapper](https://apexcharts.com/docs/react-charts/)
+- [Apexcharts.js](https://apexcharts.com/) used for rendering of the graph.
+Used through the [React wrapper](https://apexcharts.com/docs/react-charts/)
 - [pdfmake](http://pdfmake.org/#/) used to export a pdf
 - [Jest.js](https://jestjs.io/) main framework for testing
 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) provides more React specific tests
-- [MaterialUI](https://mui.com/) provides styled input components (similiar to Bootstrap)
+- [MaterialUI](https://mui.com/) provides styled input components (similar to Bootstrap)
 - [axios](https://axios-http.com/docs/intro) used for API communication
 - [jsdoc](https://jsdoc.app/index.html) used standard for documenting the code
-- [better docs](https://betterdocs.co/) provides custom `@component` tags specificially for React Apps, as well as `@category` tags
+- [better docs](https://betterdocs.co/) provides custom `@component` tags specifically for React Apps, as well as `@category` tags

 ## Documentation
-For now you have to locally create the docs.
+For now, you have to locally create the docs.
 In the future we are going to host the docs and provide a link to them here.

 ## Prerequisites